CrazyForks/gisia/README.md

 >
 > That means it is under active development and may contain bugs or breaking changes between versions.

-- **Always back up your repositories, configurations, and data** before upgrading.
+- **Regularly back up your repositories, configurations, and data — always before upgrading.**
 - Features and APIs may change without notice.
 - Use in production environments at your own risk